Nexavar® Interactive MOA

-Very common: lymphopenia, hypophosphataemia, haemorrhage (incl. gastrointestinal, respiratory tract, cerebral), hypertension, diarrhoea, nausea, vomiting, rash, alopecia, hand-foot syndrome (palmar plantar erythrodysaesthesia syndrome), erythema, pruritus, fatigue, pain (mouth, abdominal, bone, tumour, headache), increased amylase and lipase.
-Common: leucopenia, neutropenia, anaemia, thrombocytopenia, anorexia, hypocalcaemia, hypokalaemia, depression, peripheral sensory neuropathy, tinnitus, congestive heart failure, myocardial ischemia and infarction, hoarseness, constipation, stomatitis (including dry mouth and glossodynia), dyspepsia, dysphagia, gastro oesophageal reflux disease, keratoacanthoma / squamous cell cancer of the skin, dermatitis exfoliative, acne, skin desquamation, arthralgia, myalgia, renal failure, proteinuria, erectile dysfunction, asthenia, fever, influenza like illness, weight decrease, transient increase in transaminases.
-Uncommon: folliculitis, infection, hypersensitivity reactions (including skin reactions and urticaria), hypothyroidism, hyperthyroidism, hyponatraemia, dehydration, reversible posterior leukoencephalopathy, hypertensive crisis, rhinorrhea, interstitial lung disease–like events (pneumonitis, radiation pneumonitis, acute respiratory distress, etc), pancreatitis, gastritis, gastrointestinal perforations, increase in bilirubin, jaundice, cholecystitis, cholangitis, eczema, erythema multiforme, gynaecomastia, increase in alkaline phosphatase, INR abnormality, prothrombin level abnormality.
-Rare: Angioedema, anaphylactic reaction, QT prolongation, drug induced hepatitis, radiation recall dermatitis, Stevens-Johnson syndrome, rhabdomyolysis, nephrotic syndrome, toxic epidermal necrolysis, leucocytoclastic vasculitis.
+Very common: infection, lymphopenia, anorexia, hypophosphataemia, haemorrhage (incl. gastrointestinal, respiratory tract, cerebral), hypertension, diarrhoea, nausea, vomiting, constipation, dry skin, rash, alopecia, hand-foot skin reaction (palmar plantar erythrodysaesthesia syndrome), erythema, pruritus, arthralgia, fatigue, pain (mouth, abdominal, bone, tumour, headache), fever, weight decreased, increased amylase and lipase.
+Common: folliculitis, leucopenia, neutropenia, anaemia, thrombocytopenia, hypothyroidism, hypocalcaemia, hypokalaemia, hyponatraemia, depression, peripheral sensory neuropathy, dysgeusia, tinnitus, congestive heart failure, myocardial ischemia and infarction, flushing, rhinorrhea, dysphonia, stomatitis (including dry mouth and glossodynia), dyspepsia, dysphagia, gastro oesophageal reflux disease, keratoacanthoma / squamous cell cancer of the skin, dermatitis exfoliative, acne, skin desquamation, hyperkeratosis, myalgia, muscle spasms, renal failure, proteinuria, erectile dysfunction, asthenia, influenza like illness, mucosal inflammation, transient increase in transaminases.
+Uncommon: hypersensitivity reactions (including skin reactions and urticaria), anaphylactic reaction, hyperthyroidism, dehydration, reversible posterior leukoencephalopathy, hypertensive crisis, interstitial lung disease–like events (pneumonitis, radiation pneumonitis, acute respiratory distress, etc), pancreatitis, gastritis, gastrointestinal perforations, increase in bilirubin, jaundice, cholecystitis, cholangitis, eczema, erythema multiforme, gynaecomastia, increase in alkaline phosphatase, INR abnormality, prothrombin level abnormality.
+Rare: Angioedema, QT prolongation, drug induced hepatitis, radiation recall dermatitis, Stevens-Johnson syndrome, rhabdomyolysis, nephrotic syndrome, toxic epidermal necrolysis, leucocytoclastic vasculitis.
 On prescription only.

 Date of Revision of the Text: Nov 2014.
 Please note!
 For current prescribing information refer to the package insert and /or contact your local Bayer Pharma Organisation.
 Bayer Pharma AG, 13342 Berlin, Germany.